rsksmart/rif-wallet-services/README.md

 - API documentation is in /api-docs endpoint - GET
 - WebSocket documentation is in docs/websocket.md
   - Markdown file is generated frowm websocket.yaml using @asyncapi/markdown-template

+## Indexers
+We provide two different indexer integrations to get balances, transactions, events:
+- RSKExplorerAPI(Default)
+- BlockscoutAPI
+You should only replace the RSKExplorerAPI class in src/index.ts and set blockscout url in .env